 Natural history in the LRI Library

-Beyond the books donated to the Liverpool Royal Institution by Benjamin Gibson, the LRI’s library collection was dominated by material printed in the 19th century, with a particular strength in the natural sciences – the library having been developed primarily as a resource to support the Institution’s Museum of Natural History.
-The Museum was the jewel in the crown of the Institution’s activities.
-The first catalogue, drawn up in 1826, boasted 2467 specimens of rocks and minerals, 99 mammals and 826 birds – most of which were obtained through gift or deposit.
+Beyond the books donated to the Liverpool Royal Institution by Benjamin Gibson, the LRI’s library collection is dominated by material printed in the 19th century, with a particular strength in the natural sciences – the library having been developed primarily as a resource to support the Institution’s Museum of Natural History.
+The Museum was central to the Institution’s activities.
+The first catalogue, drawn up in 1826, boasted 2467 specimens of rocks and minerals, 99 mammals and 826 birds, most of which were obtained through gift or deposit.

 From “Index testaceologicus; or A catalogue of shells British and foreign, arranged according to the Linnean system”, by William Wood (SPEC Y82.3.18).
 The LRI Museum had one of the best collection of shells in the country.

-Natural history books in the collection included works by some of the most important figures in the running of the Museum, including:
+Natural history books in the collection include works by some of the most important figures in the running of the Museum, including:

 William Swainson (1789-1855), naturalist and artist, played an important role in organising the collections, as well as providing advice on their preservation.
 Swainson was best known for his illustrations, and the LRI library held a number of works illustrated by him: